Baloch people: Hindu and Sikh minorities

 A small number of Balochs are non-Muslims, particularly in the Bugti clan which has Hindu and Sikh members.

-Most of these Hindus or Sikhs are not ethnic Baloch, or not fully; for example, many Marathas were captured following their defeat at the Third Battle of Panipat in 1761 and were integrated within the Baloch tribal system (taking names like Bugti and more), their history having been covered in the 2023 Marathi movie Baloch.
+There are ethnic Hindu Balochs in the Bugti, Marri, Rind, Bezenjo, Zehri, Mengal and other Baloch tribes.
+They also live under the Baloch tribal system.
+Balochi Hindus often include their tribal or regional name alongside their Hindu surname.

 Likewise, the Bhagnaris are a Hindu community living in India who trace their origin to southern Balochistan but migrated to India during the Partition.
 Numbering around 2,500 in Mumbai they identify as Sindhis in terms of ethnicity and speak Saraiki, a language close to Punjabi.